 4. Pair Trading

-Pair trading involves buying one asset while simultaneously selling another correlated asset to capitalize on relative price movements.
+This strategy involves simultaneously buying and selling two correlated assets to capitalize on relative price differences.

 Advanced Risk Management Techniques